mikeshardmind/wakfu-utils/readme.md

 solver.py: a work in progress mastery optimizing constraint based set solver.

-### Just want to try it now anyhow?

-If you don't know what you're doing, you probably shouldn't use this yet.
+### How to use the autosolver provided

 I'm working with [wakforge.org](https://github.com/Tmktahu/wakforge) to incorporate the autosolver's logic into their builder.

-Note: Not all of the features of the autobuilder are currently available in wakforge, and there may be a standalone app in the future.
+Note: Not all of the features of the autobuilder are currently available in wakforge, and there may also be a standalone GUI app in the future.

-Any standalone GUI app will probbaly include an export button to allow taking it into a full builder to tweak.
+If you'd like to make use of more of the advanced features prior to them being included in wakforge, you'll need a little bit of knowledge on using CLI applications, and you'll want to run solver.py after running both downloader.py and compressed_data_gen.py

 ### Known limitations